MyBBStuff/MyAlerts/README.md

 +  When somebody replies to a thread you started
 +  When somebody adds you to their buddy list
 +  When somebody PMs you
++  When somebody replies to a thread you are subscribed to

 More events are currently in development or planned to be added in the near future.
 If you have suggestions for events to be added to the core, post them in an issue here on GitHub.